 Let's take a look at each system in turn.

-The immune system (IS) - a network of cells and proteins that protects the body against foreign cells and tissues, ultimately defending against infection
+The IS a network of cells and proteins that protects the body against foreign cells and tissues, ultimately defending against infection

 So, the IS protects the body, while the CNS links sensory input with the brain.
 However, it's the way the two systems communicate with each other that is really interesting.